FlorentinLavaud/OPEC-Speeches-Generator/README.md

 * (1) an exploratinon and first cleaning part
 * (2) a modelization part

+# Main interest:
+Based on given inputs (txt files) this code produces a coherent speeches

 # Potential improvements:
-    * using more depth n-grams model and
+* use n-grams model with more depth
-    * creating an app to viz results
+* Create an app to viz results
-    * scraping more speeches
+* Scrape more speeched